richard-burhans/ccbb-site-preview/content/visitingscholars/_index.md

 * Preference will be given to hosts that are junior faculty.
 * An effort will be made to distribute funding amongst different hosts -- we do not expect to support more than one application from host per year.

-Applications are accepted on a rolling basis, with the first decisions being made after Feb 15th, 2018.
+Applications are accepted on a rolling basis.
 We expect to have funds for about 3-6 awards in 2018.
 If you are a scholar interested in visiting, please first identify and contact a potential host at CCBB.
 Prior collaboration with the host is not required.
 Applications should be submitted by the potential host by email to ccbb@psu.edu.
 They should include:

 * Name of host and of visiting scholar
 * CV of visiting scholar